jsunn-y/ALDE/README.md

 ```
 python execute_production.py
 ```
 Within the script, `encoding` must be specified as the project and the type of encoding (currently only support onehot). `df` should be loaded as a dataframe from a csv containing sequences and their corresponding fitness values. `obj_col` should specify the column containing fitness values to be optimized.
 In this csv, the squence column should be labeled as 'Combo'.
-Output will be a `.npy` file containing the order of the combos in the design space (domain) as strings.

 The `path` variable should be updated to where the results will be saved.